 Balanzone: Yes, we understand…we got it.
-(He motions to Zanni 2 that she is talking too much and to cut it short).
+(He motions to Zanni 2 who is talking too much and makes a gesture to cut it short).

 Zanni 2: The law clearly states: he who does not have money to pay, should not order neither drink nor food, and…